 A tax lien is essentially a claim placed on your property - such as a home, vehicle or other item of value - by a government taxation authority, such as the IRS or the Arizona Department of Revenue (ADOR).
 The lien, in itself, does not mean that the government will seize your property.
-However, it means that the government has first right to your property ahead of any other creditors.
-In order to place a lien on your property, the taxing authority must first assess a tax amount owed, send a bill to your last known address and give you a certain period of time to pay the bill; if it is not paid within the allotted time, the government may then file a notice of tax lien.
+It means that the government has first right to your property ahead of any other creditors.
+In order to place a tax lien on your property, the taxing authority must first assess a tax amount owed, send a bill to your last known address and give you a certain period of time to pay the bill; if it is not paid within the allotted time, the government may then file a notice of tax lien.